 Having an accountability partner is one way to dramatically keep your productivity high while also increasing your chances of getting more done.

-Check out what Stephen Newland wrote on the power of accountability:
+Stephen Newland wrote on the power of accountability:

 - Having an idea or goal: 10% likely to complete the goal